phriendx/pXLabs.PoorAdminsSoftwareMeteringPackage/README.md

 ---
 ## 🔄 Syncing Usage Logs to OneDrive
-To help automate backing up your software metering logs, the install script sets up a scheduled task that runs the `SyncUsageData.ps1` script.
+To help automate backing up your software metering logs, the install script sets up a scheduled task that runs the `SyncUsageData.ps1` script every 4 hours.

 ### What it does: